Adldap2/Adldap2/docs/models.md

 }
 ```

-The save method is actually a glorified decision maker for on
+The save method is actually a glorified decision maker on
 whether or not to call the `create()` or `update()` methods on the model.

 It merely just checks if the model exists already in your AD server: